markets/invisible_captcha/README.md

 - `timestamp_enabled`: option to disable the time threshold check at application level.
 Could be useful, for example, on some testing scenarios.
 By default, true.
 - `timestamp_error_message`: flash error message thrown when form submitted quicker than the `timestamp_threshold` value.
 It uses I18n by default.
 - `injectable_styles`: if enabled, you should call anywhere in your layout the following helper `<%= invisible_captcha_styles %>`.
 This allows you to inject styles, for example, in `<head>`.
 False by default, styles are injected inline with the honeypot.
-- `ip_enabled`: option to disable the ip check to verify the same IP is being used
+- `spinner_enabled`: option to disable the IP spinner validation.
-- `secret`: A secret key that you pick, this is optional.
-As the random value is stored in memory, it will not work if are running multiple Rails instances behind a load balancer.
+- `secret`: customize the secret key to encode some internal values.
+By default, it reads the environment variable `ENV['INVISIBLE_CAPTCHA_SECRET']` and fallbacks to random in-memory value.
+Be careful, if you are running multiple Rails instances behind a load balancer, use always the same value via the environment variable.

 To change these defaults, add the following to an initializer (recommended `config/initializers/invisible_captcha.rb`):